macsleep/gamepad/docs/USB.md

 The first 8 bytes contain the first 8 channels the receiver sends.
 The channel values of 0 to 2047 are converted to USB friendly signed bytes of -127 to 127.
 The next 8 channels get encoded into 1 byte as buttons that are either "on" or "off" (one bit equals one button).
 If the converted channel value is greater than zero the button is "on" (1) and otherwise "off" (0).

 Vendor and Product ID (0x03EB, 0x2043) belong to Atmel and should under no circumstances be used commercially.
-Please see LUFA documentation for details.
+Please see the LUFA documentation for details.